Fighting with Your Partner on Vacation? Try These Strategies

 Perhaps the most fundamental point, compromise is the cornerstone of an enjoyable and argument-free vacation.
-No matter who you are or what type of trip you’re taking, the need compromise will quickly present itself.
+No matter who you are or what type of trip you’re taking, the need for compromise will quickly present itself.

 If neither of you is willing to adjust your travel expectations to accommodate the other, then both partners will probably end up frustrated and regretful.

 Compromise starts during the trip planning process and extends the entire length of the vacation.
-You’re consistently presented with options of things to do, if you’ll be going to bars and clubs, how much money you spend, et cetera.
+You’re consistently presented with options of things to do if you’ll be going to bars and clubs, how much money you spend, et cetera.
 The list goes on.

 Ultimately, each partner needs to enjoy themselves equally.
 In a perfect world, both of you will enjoy many of the same activities.
 If not, this might mean allotting activity days versus relaxation days.
-For some, this might look like spending half your trip in a hotel and camping the rest of the time.

 Proving that you’re willing to be flexible will help you to feel closer to your partner.
 They’ll be grateful that you respect their personal needs and desires.